-Adapted with permission from University of Kansas' Student Union movie advisory
+Adapted with permission from University of Kansas' Student Union movie advisory, (https://documents.ku.edu/policies/KU Memorial Unions/moviescopyright.pdf)

-The following guidelines are intended for students and student organizations wishing to show a movie publicly on campus.
+The following guidelines are intended for student organizations wishing to show a movie publicly on campus.

 When you want to show a film on campus, you must be able to provide proof that you have obtained permission (the "rights") to show the material.
 This advisory document is designed to help you understand why this is necessary, and how you can go about getting the permission you need.